vbauer/lein-plantuml/example/README.md

 Results
 =======

-In case of successful completion, you should see something like that in console:
+In case of successful completion, you should see something like this in console:

 ```bash
 Processed file: [example-04.puml] (5 entities)